frabbit/scuts-slides/slides/slide14.md

  eq :: a -> a -> Bool
 ```

-But it's actually more like a haxe interface.
+But it has actually more in common with a haxe interface.